annausata/PetProject_SQL/README.md

 WHERE revenue_rank <= 3
 ORDER BY product_category, total_revenue DESC;
 ```
-🔹 Now we have only the top 3 months for revenue per product category.
-However, we also need to identify months with the highest number of customers.
+🔹 Now I have only the top 3 months for revenue per product category.
+However, I also need to identify months with the highest number of customers.

-### 🔶 Identifying Top Customer Months
+#### 🔶 Identifying Top Customer Months
-Similarly, we rank months based on customer count:
+Similarly, I rank months based on customer count:
 ```

 WITH customer_ranked AS (